RainbowMiner/RainbowMiner/README.md

 The averaging time can be defined:

 - for live price: using the parameter "StatAverage".
 It overrides the global default set by the config.txt parameter "PoolStatAverage" [default=Minute_10]
-- for stable price: using the parameter "StatAverageStabe".
+- for stable price: using the parameter "StatAverageStable".
 It overrides the global default set by the config.txt parameter "PoolStatAverageStable" [default=Week]

 Possible values are: